 Checking Auto-Power will cause our system to automatically adjust the Power level of your job up or down to complete the job as quickly as possible based on your budget.
 Use of Auto-Power requires a budget to be defined as well as the random frame render order.
 The Power setting chosen on the slider will be the initial Power level of the job, and Auto-Power will only adjust the Power setting once our system begins generating a Cost Expected.
 More information about Auto-Power is discussed in the “Managing your job queue” article.

 Choose an output folder for the rendered frames to be delivered to when they complete.
 We advise picking a folder on a local drive to your machine, but UNC paths are also an option.
 We strongly advise against the use of virtual folders made available via services like Dropbox, Google Drive, and similar.
 Such software interferes with our agents ability to correctly detect when output has been written to a virtual folder, and that often results in missing frames.

 Enter your e-mail address so we can send you notifications pertaining to your job and click submit.
 If you’d like to have multiple e-mail addresses notified, enter them all in the e-mail address field separated by a semicolon.
 Go have a beer, water, tea, coffee, whiskey…name your poison.
-You should see an OK button when the job has been submitted.
-Clicking OK will display the queue viewer window.
-It’s not necessary to keep those windows open for our service to work.
+When the job begins uploading, the agent automatically switches to the Job Status tab.
+It’s not necessary to keep this window open for our service to work.
 Rendered frames will be silently delivered back to your machine as they are completed.